Tony Abbott: Early career

 Abbott began his public life when he was employed as a journalist for The Bulletin, an influential news magazine, and later for The Australian newspaper.
 While deciding his future career path, Abbott developed friendships with senior figures in the New South Wales Labor Party, and was encouraged by Bob Carr, as well as Johno Johnson, to join the Labor Party and run for office.
 Abbott felt uncomfortable with the role of unions within the party, however, and wrote in his biography that he felt Labor "just wasn't the party for me".

 From 1990 to 1993, he was press secretary to Liberal Leader John Hewson, helping to develop the Fightback! policy.
 Prime Minister John Howard wrote in his autobiography that Abbott considered working on his staff before accepting the position with The Bulletin, and it was on Howard's recommendation that Hewson engaged Abbott.
 According to Howard, he and Abbott established a good rapport, but Hewson and Abbott fell out shortly before the 1993 election, and Abbott ended up in search of work following the re-election of the Keating government.
 He was approached to head Australians for Constitutional Monarchy (ACM), the main group organising support for the maintenance of the Monarchy in Australia amidst the Keating government's campaign for a change to a republic.
 Abbott renounced his British citizenship in 1993.
-Between 1993 and 1994, Abbott was Executive Director of ACM.
+Between 1993 and 1994, Abbott was an executive director of ACM.
 According to biographer Michael Duffy, Abbott's involvement with ACM "strengthened his relationship with John Howard, who in 1994 suggested he seek pre-selection for a by-election in the seat of Warringah".
 Howard provided a glowing reference and Abbott won pre-selection for the safe Liberal seat.

 Despite his conservative leanings, Abbott acknowledged he voted for Labor in the 1988 NSW state election as he thought that "Barrie Unsworth was the best deal Premier that New South Wales had ever had".
 Nevertheless, Abbott then clarified that he has never voted for Labor in a federal election.